 Weed (cannabis, not thistle or lambs quarter) played a big part in my first year farming independently.
 I was leasing land off of a British ex-pat who had hustled his way into owning 80 acres upstate.
 He had grown vegetables for 12 years up there but the debt load and his ailing body finally caught up to him.
 He needed someone else to work the land.
 That’s where I came in.
 I learned a lot from him -- how to produce beautiful greens and hoop house tomatoes, how to tinker with small engines and operate some heavy duty tractor implements, and how to do all those things stoned as hell.

-David smoked weed everyday.
+Georgie smoked weed everyday.
 All day.
-The first time I went up to the farm to get some beds ready for garlic planting, David showed me the tractor I’d be using, ran through how to operate the bed shaper, pointed me out to the field and said, “Alright she’s all yours, but first, bong rips!”
+The first time I went up to the farm to get some beds ready for garlic planting, Georgie showed me the tractor I’d be using, ran through how to operate the bed shaper, pointed me out to the field and said, “Alright she’s all yours, but first, bong rips!”

 I was so stoned running that tractor, every bump and hiccup could have stopped my heart.
 But I got through it.
 The beds got made.
 The garlic got in.
 I was learning how to ride the wave of marijuana induced panic and still get shit done.

 I started getting high more and more with Georgie until it became a morning ritual for us.
 We’d roll a spliff and talk farming, share strategies and life stories, then I’d head out to the fields and figure it out.
 One morning Georgie had some weed cookies a friend had made.
 It seemed like a fine idea.
 There was much to do that day -- move irrigation lines, water the spinach, flame weed the beds before the carrots come up -- and a nice edible would keep me stoned throughout.
 Which it did.
 I was baked.